-We welcome as members individuals and organisations who care for Hammersmith.
+We welcome as members individuals and organisations who care for Hammersmith

-As a Member, you will receive at least two printed newsletters and regular email updates each year, outlining our activities, and giving you the opportunity to participate in our campaigns.
+As a Member, you will receive regular updates outlining our activities, giving you the opportunity to participate in consultations and campaigns.
+We'll invite you to our Awards Evening and AGM, and other events.
 Members are always encouraged to take an active part in the work done by the committee – come along and see if you can help.

-The membership year runs from 1st January, and only costs £6 for individuals £8 for couples or families, and £15 for organisations.
-Additional voluntary donations are always welcome.
+The membership year runs from 1st Jan, and only costs £6 for individuals, £8 for couples or families, and £15 for organisations.
+Additional voluntary donations always welcome.

 The 12-page October Newsletter has been published and circulated to subscribing members.
 Subjects include:

 If you’re not yet a member, please join us to receive our latest newsletter.
-All published newsletters are available here.
+All newsletters that are available to download can be found here

 The statue was finally unveiled at a ceremony on a glorious afternoon on 24th May in front of an invited audience.
 Unfortunately the original Guest of Honour Sir Roy Strong was unable to attend due to ill health but the organisers were delighted that Gilly Drummond, Chairman of the Capability Brown Festival Celebrations 2016 was able to take his place, together with Cllr Michael Cartwright in his role as Mayor.
 Gilly is also Chairman of the English Heritage Historic Parks and Gardens Panel and President of the Association of Gardens Trusts.